syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

                 return parseInt(value) > params;
             }
         }, 'Must be greater than 30.');
-  this.fieldvalues = { dataSource: this.data, text: 'text', value: 'value' };
+  this.field = { dataSource: this.data, text: 'text', value: 'value' };
   	  this.validRule={
       required: true ,
       min: 30